CampusAI/CampusAI.github.io/_rl/lecture_10/lecture10.md

 Extend LQR into **iterative LQR (iLQR)** or **Differential Dynamic Programming (DDP)**.\\
 The idea is to estimate local linear approximation of the dynamics and quadratic approximation of the cost by doing Taylor expansions.
 This way we can frame the problem as in simple LQR:

+{% include end-row.html %}
+{% include start-row.html %}

 {% include figure.html url="/_rl/lecture_10/ilqr.png" description="Non-linear case approximation." %}

+{% include annotation.html %}

-**OBS:** This is equivalent to Newton's minimization method (but applied to trajectory optimization).
+This is equivalent to Newton's minimization method (but applied to trajectory optimization).
 More on it in this [paper](https://homes.cs.washington.edu/~todorov/papers/TassaIROS12.pdf).

 <!-- TODO(oleguer): Add videos and comment it is very good -->

+{% include end-row.html %}